retz/retz/retz-inttest/README.md

 $ ./src/test/resources/retz-client run -A echo -cmd 'echo foo' -R ./out
 $ ./src/test/resources/retz-client unload-app -A echo
 ```

+*Note* When you run with Docker for Mac, remove `-R ./out` option in `run` command.
+Download will fail because no bridge interface like `docker0` is not installed.

 To stop the container, it's better to add short timeout as `-t 1` or just kill it: